-- Keep the air filters clean.
-The heating system will operate better, more efficiently and more economically. - Arrange the furniture and drapes so that the supply air registers and the return air grilles are unobstructed. - Close doors and windows.
-This will reduce the heating load on the system. - 4.
+- 1. Keep the air filters clean.
+The heating system will operate better, more efficiently and more economically. - 2.
+Arrange the furniture and drapes so that the supply air registers and the return air grilles are unobstructed.

+3. Close doors and windows.
+This will reduce the heating - load on the system. - 4.
 Avoid excessive use of kitchen exhaust fans. - 5.
 Do not permit the heat generated by television, lamps

-- or radios to influence the thermostat operation. - 6.
-Except for the mounting platform, keep all combustible articles 3 feet from the furnace and vent system. - IMPORTANT: Replace all blower doors and compartment covers after servicing the furnace.
-Do not operate the unit without all panels and doors securely in place. - 8.
-Explain the advantages of continuous fan operation to the customer.
+- or radios to influence the thermostat operation. - Except for the mounting platform, keep all combustible articles 3 feet from the furnace and vent system. - 7.
+IMPORTANT: Replace all blower doors and compartment covers after servicing the furnace.
+Do not operate the unit without all panels and doors securely in - 8.
+Explain proper operation of the system with constant air circulation to the owner or user.